Content Delivery Networks: What is the Difference Between a CDN and an eCDN?

-Starting $19 per month you get access to a top-tier CDN, Akamai, with near-instant and unlimited live channel provisioning as well as 24/7 customer support.
-The recently upgraded fully white-label player support chapter markers for video and include a paywall and pre-roll ads starting $125 per month.
-At this price, you get access to ALL the features of the platform including multi-level access, low latency streaming and real-time analytics (recently released in Beta).
-Until the end of July, you can access all of this for just $79!
+Starting $39 per month you get access to top-tier CDNs Akamai and Limelight, with near-instant and unlimited live channel provisioning as well as 24/7 customer support.
+The recently upgraded fully white-label player support chapter markers for video and include a paywall and pre-roll ads starting at $188 per month.
+At this price, you get access to ALL the features of the platform including multi-level access, low latency streaming, and real-time analytics (recently released in Beta).

 Interested?
 Call us at any time or sign up here: